 Social anxiety is also primarily explained by cognitive theorists.
 Individuals with social anxiety disorder tend to hold unattainable or extremely high social beliefs and expectations.
 Furthermore, they often engage in preconceived maladaptive assumptions that they will behave incompetently in social situations and that their behaviors will lead to terrible consequences.
 Because of these beliefs, they anticipate social disasters will occur and, therefore, avoid social encounters (or limit them to close friends/family members) in efforts to prevent the disaster (Moscovitch et al., 2013).
 Unfortunately, these cognitive appraisals are not only isolated to before and during the event.
 Individuals with social anxiety disorder will also evaluate the social event after it has taken place, often obsessively reviewing the details.
 This overestimation of social performance negatively reinforces future avoidance of social situations.

-188.8.131.52.
+18.104.22.168.
 Psychological – Modeling is another behavioral explanation of the development of specific and social phobias.
 In modeling, an individual acquires a fear though observation and imitation (Bandura & Rosenthal, 1966).
-For example, when a young child observes their parent display irrational fears of an animal, the child may then begin to display similar behaviors.
+For example, when a young child observes their parent display irrational fear of an animal, the child may then begin to display similar behavior.
 Similarly, seeing another individual being ridiculed in a social setting may increase the chances of developing social anxiety, as the individual may become fearful that they would experience a similar situation in the future.
 It is speculated that the maintenance of these phobias is due to the avoidance of the feared item or social setting, thus preventing the individual from learning that the object or situation is not something that should be feared.

 Seeing how prominent the biological and psychological constructs are in explaining the development of anxiety-related disorders, we also need to review the social constructs that contribute and maintain anxiety disorders.
 While characteristics such as living in poverty, experiencing significant daily stressors, and increased exposure to traumatic events are all identified as significant contributors to anxiety disorders, additional sociocultural influences such as gender and discrimination have also received considerable attention, mainly due to the epidemiological nature of the disorder.